TwilightTeddy/EEB-01/STAR.md

 --outFileNamePrefix analysis/2_star/${sra}_
 --outSAMtype BAM SortedByCoordinate
 ```

---outFilterMultimapNmax
+--runThreadN: Defines the # of threads to be used for genome generation.
+--runMode genomeGenerate option directs STAR to run genome indices generation job.
+-- genomeDir: Specifies path to the directory where the genome indices are stored.
+-- genomeFastaFiles: Specifies one or more FASTA files with the genome reference sequences.
+-- sjdbGTFfile: Specifies the path to the file with annotated transcripts.
+--sjdbOverhang: Specifies the length of the genomic sequence around the annotated junction.
-Read alignments will be output only if the read maps is less or equal than this value, otherwise no alignments will be output
+--outFilterMultimapNmax: Read alignments will be output only if the read maps is less or equal than this value, otherwise no alignments will be output
---twopassMode Basic
-In the 2-pass mapping job, STAR will map the reads twice.
-In the 1st pass, the novel junctions will be detected and inserted into the genome indices
+--twopassMode Basic: In the 2-pass mapping job, STAR will map the reads twice.
+In the 1st pass, the novel junctions will be detected and inserted into the genome indices.
 In the 2nd pass, all reads will be re-mapped using annotated (from the GTF file) and novel (detected in the 1st pass) junctions.